-Stage 2 works are scheduled to commence on 8 July 2019 and anticipated to be finished by the end of 2019.
+Stage 2 works commenced in July 2019 and anticipated to be finished by the end of 2019.
 During this stage the City will demolish the old bus shelters, install new electrical infrastructure and lay out concrete foundation and paving for new bus shelters.
 The bus shelters, designed by the City in collaboration with the community, are currently being fabricated to be put in place at the end of construction.

 Artist's impression of the new bus mall.

 Bus stops will be affected throughout July, August and September.
 The City of Hobart and Metro are working closely to ensure the works are conducted with a minimum impact on commuter services and that pedestrians and bus passengers are safe.

 During peak times on weekdays – before 9.30 am and after 2.30 pm – all stops will operate as normal.
 Between 9.30 am and 2.30 pm a temporary boarding area will apply to one stop at a time starting from Stop J and progressing to Stop E throughout the construction period.

 On weekends a temporary boarding area will apply from 8 am until 6 pm on Saturday and from 10 am until 6 pm on Sunday.

 A Metro Information Officer will be on site to assist bus passengers.